Colorado Daily: Ownership and editorial changes since 2001

 The Colorado Daily was owned by Front Range Publishing, Inc., an employee-owned company, until 2001, when that company declared bankruptcy.
 The bankruptcy was triggered by the alleged embezzlement of more than $250,000 by its finance manager, who in 2003 pleaded guilty to a single count of falsifying an income-tax return.
 The bankrupt newspaper was purchased by Randy Miller, formerly of Lee Enterprises, who returned the paper to profitability.
-Upon taking ownership, Miller named himself editor, sparking the departure of former editor-in-chief White.
+Upon taking ownership, Miller named himself publisher, sparking the departure of former editor-in-chief White.
 The newspaper had an estimated daily circulation of 23,000 copies at the time.

 Miller told newsroom employees the newspaper would take a less confrontational approach to the university while focusing intensely on local affairs.
 The latter marked a shift from the newspaper's recent coverage of protests against free-market globalization including 1999's "Battle in Seattle" and the 2000 presidential campaign.